simoncion 10 months ago

 One of the things I like about v6 is it allows us to give up the charade or vanity of addressing.
 At least minify it.
 One can define classes of networks and simply identify hosts by MAC (or FQDN assuming an AAAA record).

-I already have to tote that information around.
-Not having a v4 address that just duplicates the role of identity, while risking conflict, may offer benefits in some scenarios.
+I already have to tote that information around to configure them.
+Having a v4 address can be seen as duplicating the role of identity, while risking conflict.
+Outright removal of v4 may offer benefits in some scenarios.

 Now... 'conflict' is how BGP anycast literally works.
 Two or more hosts announce the same location.
 There are perfectly valid reasons to still use v4, neither precludes the other.